-Turn in the completed forms which are the application, the disclosure page of the application, proof of YPT currency, Merit Badge Counselor information form, and the Merit Badge Counselor Training completion certificate to your Troop Merit Badge Coordinator who will provide them to the District Merit Badge Dean, District Advancement Chair to review and approve the requested merit badges.
+Turn in the completed forms which are the application, the disclosure page of the application, proof of YPT currency, Merit Badge Counselor information form, and the Merit Badge Counselor Training completion certificate to your Troop Merit Badge Coordinator who will provide them to the District Merit Badge Dean or District Advancement Chair to review and approve the requested merit badges.
 The district advancement team will then provide the District Executive (DE) the approved paperwork for registration processing.
 Please DO NOT take a completed merit badge counselor application package directly to the council office, or give it directly to your DE.
-Since the council has delegated the responsibility of maintaining a list of counselors to the districts, they are the ones who keep track of what counselors are counseling what merit badges.
-If you take applications directly to the NCAC, the District will have no knowledge of that person desiring to serve as a merit badge counselor.
+Since the council has delegated the responsibility of maintaining the list of counselors to the districts, the district advancement committee keeps track of what counselors are authorized to counsel what merit badges.
+If you provide applications directly to your DE or the council office, the District will have no knowledge of that person desiring to serve as a merit badge counselor.
 Once the district advancement committee has approved you as a counselor, you may work with Scouts on the designated merit badges as long as your Youth Protection Training certificate remains current.

 Counselor Registration Considerations

 - There is no fee for registering as a merit badge counselor even if you are only registered with the Boy Scouts of America as a merit badge counselor.